gitlabhq/gitlabhq/doc/user/profile/personal_access_tokens.md

 token.revoke!
 ```

-This can be shorted into a single-line shell command using the
+This can be shortened into a single-line shell command using the
 [Rails runner](../../administration/troubleshooting/debug.md#using-the-rails-runner):

 ```shell